Jim Carrey black comedy I Love You Phillip Morris may not get a US cinema release because it contains an explicit gay sex scene.

 The group's founder, Reverend Fred Phelps, was barred from entering Britain last month to stop him spreading extremism and hatred.
 He had intended to picket a play about a homophobic killing.

-disparages a fig tree.
-If you need scanty biblical evidence for anything, we've got it, said fourth-year Carmel Levy as he handed out flyers containing biblical citations that read: Jesus rebuked the fig as an evil abomination and God
+Jesus disparages a fig tree.
+If you need scanty biblical evidence for anything, we've got it, said fourth-year Carmel Levy as he handed out flyers containing biblical citations that read: Jesus rebuked the fig as an evil abomination

 We just wanted the world to know that God's vengeance doesn't just fall on the gay, but also on the fruit, said fourth-year Max Shron.

-awesome when you juxtapose this little group of servants of God with this restless mob of humanity.
+is so awesome when you juxtapose this little group of servants of God with this restless mob of humanity.
 These people think that they have the power, this arrogant nation, to change God.
-The little girly boys up there with their clothes half off
+The little girly boys up there with their clothes

 Deputy Dean of Students for Student Affairs Martina Munsters came away with a positive impression of the counter-protest.